jssalvrz/The-treshold-age-of-Keyfitz-Entropy/README.md

-# The treshold age of Keyfitz Entropy
+# The treshold age of the lifetable entropy